eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 }
 ~~~

-We could then make use of this abstraction in some class without a care as to how it is going to be implemented:
+We could then make use of this abstraction in some class without worrying too much as to how it is going to be implemented:

 ~~~ c#
 public class RandomNumberConsumer : IRandomNumberConsumer